pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 zeus test (alias: rspec, testrb) [run to see backtrace]
 ```

-After we run the above commands, open a new tab in the console and try the available zeus commands and notice the command speed. you can test the speed of commands as below
+After we run the above commands, open a new tab in the console and try the available zeus commands and notice the command speed. you can test the speed of commands as follows

 ```
 # tab 2